 For ease of construction, or depending on the size and thickness of your shed, you might even want a framing gun.

 Still set on the idea of building your own shed?
-If so, let’s have a look at one of the biggest hidden costs of attempting to build your own shed – time.
+If so, look at one of the biggest hidden costs of attempting to construct one – time.

 - Measure, clear, and level your desired space.